ishagupta0506/ISTVT/README.md

 Zhao, Cairong, et al. "ISTVT: Interpretable Spatial-Temporal Video Transformer for Deepfake Detection."
 IEEE Transactions on Information Forensics and Security 18 (2023): 1335-1348.
 ```
+## Dataset
+This project uses the FaceForensics++ dataset from Kaggle for training and evaluation.
+Please download and place the dataset in the data/ directory following the structure described above.

+## License
+This project is licensed under the MIT License.